Ranveer Singh Is Deepika Padukone's 'Super Drug'; Actress Drops A New Photo Of Hubby

 View this post on Instagram

 The couple recently celebrated their first wedding anniversary in a divine way.
-'DeepVeer' as the fans call them, visited the Tirupati temple in Andhra Pradesh on November 14 and later, sought divine blessings at the Golden Temple in Amritsar.
+'DeepVeer' as fans call them, visited the Tirupati temple in Andhra Pradesh on November 14 and later, sought divine blessings at the Golden Temple in Amritsar.

 Post visiting Tirupati temple, Deepika shared a picture and wrote, "As we celebrate our first wedding anniversary,we seek the blessings of Lord Venkateswara.Thank You all for your love,prayers and good wishes! @ranveersingh." (sic)

-The next day, she shared another picture from their visit to Golden Temple and captioned it as, "As we celebrate our first wedding anniversary,we seek blessings at Harmandir Sahib.Thank You all for your love,prayers and good wishes! @ranveersingh." (sic)
+The next day, she shared another picture from their visit to the Golden Temple and captioned it, "As we celebrate our first wedding anniversary,we seek blessings at Harmandir Sahib.Thank You all for your love,prayers and good wishes! @ranveersingh." (sic)

-As we celebrate our first wedding anniversary,we seek blessings at Harmandir Sahib.Thank You all for your love,prayers and good wishes! @ranveersingh

-On the work front, Deepika Padukone will be next seen playing the role of acid-attack survivor Laxmi Agarwal in Meghna Gulzar's 'Chhapaak'.
+On the work front, Deepika Padukone will next be seen playing the role of acid-attack survivor Laxmi Agarwal in Meghna Gulzar's 'Chhapaak'.
 The actress is also co-producing this film.
 Besides this, the 'Bajirao Mastani' actress also recently signed Madhu Mantena's 'Mahabharata' where she will be essaying the role of Draupadi.
 Deepika will also be sharing screen space with Ranveer Singh in Kabir Khan's '83.

 Deepika Padukone Falls Sick After Having Too Much Fun At Best Friend's Wedding; Shares Picture!